poodus/Pong/README.md

 We're also taking suggestions for a better name. ePing = Ericsson ping (since we're making this for Ericsson).

-Developed as a NDSU Capstone Project, Spring 2013
+Developed as a NDSU Capstone Project -- Spring 2013 -- Dr. Dean Knudson.

 # CONTRIBUTORS